diegocrocha/diegocrocha/README.md

 Hi there!
-I'm Diego a dev from Brazil, I'm student at BandTec Digital School! <br>
+I'm Diego, a dev from Brazil.
+I'm student at BandTec Digital School! <br>
 My currently main learning focus is Java and Python for back-end, and some things about infrastructure for process automation.

 You can reach me on linkedin: